How to Apply for Financial Aid

 - Presently, for divorced/separated parents, the EFC is based off of the custodial parent’s finances.
 This will change to whichever parent is the higher income earner starting in 2023-24.

 How to Apply for Financial Aid Takeaways

 Of course, there are plenty of details, nuance, and fine-print information that you need to grasp in order to maximize your financial aid opportunities.
 But in terms of big-picture takeaways, the College Transitions’ team suggests the following:

 - Whether you’re a millionaire or living paycheck-to-paycheck, fill out a FAFSA.

 - If one or more of your prospective colleges requires the CSS Profile, submit those accordingly.

-- Remember that a FAFSA isn’t just for Federal Aid, but also eligibility to receive state and institutional funding as well.
+- Remember that a FAFSA isn’t just for Federal Aid, but also is needed for eligibility to receive state and institutional funding.

 - Pay close attention to state-set and school-specific deadlines for FAFSA and CSS Profile submission.

 - Studies have shown that those who apply earlier obtain significantly more aid than those who wait.
 The window opens October 1st—don’t procrastinate!